Roger-random/ESP_8_BIT_composite/README.md

 ## Options:

-1. `ESP_8_BIT_GFX` offers higher-level drawing commands via the [Adafruit GFX API](https://learn.adafruit.com/adafruit-gfx-graphics-library).
+1. `ESP_8_BIT_GFX` offers high-level drawing commands via the [Adafruit GFX API](https://learn.adafruit.com/adafruit-gfx-graphics-library).
-Easey to use, but not the highest performance.
+Easy to use, but not the highest performance.
 2. `ESP_8_BIT_composite` exposes low-level frame buffer for those who prefer to manipulate bytes directly.
 Maximum performance, but not very easy to use.